frccode/frccode/docs/Learn/Chapter_5/swerve_control.md

 The `SwerveDriveKinematics` class in WPILIB is responsible for converting desired robot motion (chassis speeds) into individual swerve module states (speed and angle for each wheel).
 It uses the physical positions of each module relative to the robot center to perform these calculations.

 * **How to create a kinematics object:**
-You must specify the position of each swerve module as a `Translation2d` from the robot's center.
+You must specify the position of each swerve module as a `Translation2d` from the robot's center in meters.

 ```java
 // Example: Four-module swerve drive